Evenwyne/careers-prep-for-the-interview/README.md

 ## Charging Your Laptop

 Bring your computer to  every interview and networking coffee, because everything is an interview.
 You may not always be asked to present a project, but you always need to be prepared.
 Make sure it’s charged.

+*Bonus Tip:* Make sure your project links are working on your laptop and on your phone!

 ## Use a professional portfolio and laptop bag